What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: Abstract

 \section{Abstract}

-Researchers have devised many theoretical models for specifying users’ objectives, tasks, and insights as they interact with a visualization system.
+Researchers have derived many theoretical models for specifying users’ insights as they interact with a visualization system.
 These representations are essential for understanding the insight discovery process, such as when inferring user interaction patterns that lead to insight or assessing the rigor of reported insights.
-However, many theoretical models can be notoriously difficult to translate into code, limiting their applicability across multiple studies.
+However, theoretical models can be difficult to apply to existing tools and user studies, often due to discrepancies in how insight and its constituent parts are defined.
 This paper calls attention to the consistent structures that recur across the visualization literature and describes how they connect multiple theoretical representations of insight.
-We present a toolkit called \model{} that makes it easy to specify insights, tasks, and objectives using these consistent structures, enabling a wider audience of researchers and developers to adopt the corresponding models.
-Furthermore, our evaluation scenarios show that \model{} enables a broader and deeper understanding of the structure and properties of insight compared to theoretical representations alone.
+We synthesize a unified formalism for insights using these structures, enabling a wider audience of researchers and developers to adopt the corresponding models.
+Through a series of theoretical case studies, we use our formalism to compare and contrast existing theories, revealing interesting research challenges in reasoning about a user's domain knowledge and leveraging synergistic approaches in data mining and data management research.